 - Makes usage and comparison of financial statements easier.

 - Improves the goodwill and integrity of the organization in the market;

 - Inculcates best practices in the industry and improved public faith in the organization;

 - Essential for audits and applying for loans.

 - Sometimes inside information disclosed outside might be harmful to the company.

 - Competitors might use the data and use it against the company, which will be bad for business.

 Points to Note about Changes in Full Disclosure Principle

-Disclosure principle is a very important part of the accounting process of any organization.
+Disclosure principle is a vital part of the accounting process of any organization.
 This policy indirectly puts emphasis on accurately preparing financial statements on time, which leads to timely tax filings and smooth audit facilitation.
 It also helps creditors, debtors, and other stakeholders to have a clear view of the financial health of the organization.
-The disclosure also makes it easier for normal public to understand the books of accounts and take an informed judgment to invest or not in an organization.
-We can consider that full disclosure principle inculcates overall faith in the organization which is also good for the economy and country in the long run.
+The disclosure also makes it easier for the ordinary public to understand the books of accounts and take an informed judgment to invest or not in an organization.
+We can consider that the full disclosure principle inculcates overall faith in the organization, which is also good for the economy and country in the long run.